aymliekTT/WD-Seatwork-4-TC03/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Description of the project in detail.

 Guiding Question:
 - What is the project?
-  - The project is about creating an interactive and responsive hero sections.
+  - The project is about creating an interactive and responsive hero section.
-- Whats the purpose?
+- What is the purpose?
-  - The purpose of this project is to showcase distinct design layouts for different features using pure HTML, CSS, and JavaScript.
+  - This project aims to showcase distinct design layouts for different features using pure HTML, CSS, and JavaScript.
-- What are key components?
+- What are the key components?
-  - It is a responsive multipaged animated website that displays five kinds of hero section.
+  - It is a responsive multipage animated website that displays five kinds of hero sections.
-- What technology used and how it is used?
+- What technology is used and how is it used?
   - The technologies used on this website are HTML, CSS, and JavaScript.
-The HTML is used to lay out the headers and footers, while the CSS makes it more visually pleasing, and lastly the JavaScript is used to make the buttons interactive.
+The HTML is used to lay out the headers and footers, while the CSS makes it more visually pleasing, and lastly, the JavaScript is used to make the buttons interactive.

 ### Key Components
 <!-- TODO: List of Key Components -->